HithaHarish/GitHub-Search-Engine/README.md

-# React + Vite
+# GITHUB SEARCH ENGINE

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+A lightweight web application that allows users to search GitHub repositories and users quickly.
+This project provides a simple interface to interact with GitHub’s API, making it easy to find repositories, view repository details, and explore users.

 Currently, two official plugins are available: